 In July 2020 at the Smithsonian Astrophysical Observatory (SAO), I devised the NSBP/SAO EHT Scholars program to support summer internships in EHT-related black hole physics for students traditionally underrepresented in astronomy.
-The NSBP/SAO EHT Scholars continued in 2021 and has recently selected 2022 Scholars.
+The NSBP/SAO EHT Scholars continued in 2021 and 2022 and is seeking 2023 Scholars.

 Brandon Curd – Super-Eddington GRRMHD Simulations and the Prospect of EHT Detection (Mentors: Razieh Emami and Richard Anantua)

 Publication: Curd et. al (2022)

 Mar 2021 MIT Presentation: NSBP/SAO EHT Scholars – Cultivating the Next Generation of EHT Scholars by Partnering Across Backgrounds

 Elon Price – Fisk Master’s Thesis (Mentors: Christian Fromm and Richard Anantua)